quorumcontrol/tupelo-docs/tutorials/notebook.md

-Together we've built a command line notebook that when invoked with `node`, can record timestamped notes into a ChainTree, have the Tupelo TestNet sign each note as we save them and print them out later for prosperity.
+Together we've built a command line notebook that when invoked with `node`, can record timestamped notes into a ChainTree, have the Tupelo TestNet sign each note as we save them, and print them out later for prosperity.

 You can run `node ./index.js register` to register a new notebook, `node ./index.js add-note -n <note>` to save a note, and finally,